 How long does a POA last in Missouri?

 A standard POA in Missouri becomes void upon the principal’s death or revocation.
 However, a durable POA remains valid until expressly revoked by the principal.
-It’s important to clearly outline the conditions under which a POA can be revoked in the document itself.
+It’s essential to clearly outline the conditions under which a POA can be revoked in the document itself.

 What are the benefits of having a POA in Missouri?